Iroquois Pipeline

-Iroquois Gas Transmission System (also known as the Iroquois Pipeline) is a natural gas pipeline that brings gas from eastern Canada to the New York City area.
+The Iroquois Gas Transmission System (also known as the Iroquois Pipeline) is a natural gas pipeline that brings gas from eastern Canada to the New York metropolitan area – namely, Long Island and New York City.

 Ownership

 The Iroquois pipeline is owned by TransCanada Corporation, Dominion Resources, KeySpan Corporation, New Jersey Resources Corporation, and Energy East Corporation.
 Its FERC code is 110.